 Wildlife trafficking has become one of the most profitable criminal activities in the world due to strong demand and a low risk of detection.
 In spite of this, it still gets less attention than other types of crime and far fewer resources are invested in combating it.
 Therefore, in its opinion adopted at the July plenary, the EESC welcomes the Commission's proposal for an EU Action Plan against Wildlife Trafficking.
 This crime is closely connected to other illegal activities of international criminal organisations, including money laundering and corruption.
+It also has a huge negative impact on the environment (loss of biodiversity, deforestation, potential extinction of several species, fish stock reduction) and health (contagion from new pathogens, infectious diseases).

 You are here